 Administrative Assistant Senior

 A native Detroiter with over 30 years of Management and Higher Education experience.
-Previously held positions as Director of Recruitment & Enrollment Manager (Ecumenical Theological Seminary), Academic Outreach Coordinator (Michigan State University), Director of Graduate & Undergraduate Recruitment (University of Detroit-Mercy), and Senior Admissions Counselor (University of Michigan, AA).
+Previously held positions as Director of Recruitment and Enrollment Manager (Ecumenical Theological Seminary), Academic Outreach Coordinator (Michigan State University), Director of Graduate and Undergraduate Recruitment (University of Detroit-Mercy), and Senior Admissions Counselor (University of Michigan, AA).
 He is a graduate of Sacred Heart Major Seminary (B.A./English) and Marygrove College (M.Ed./Educational Administration).